jbrisbin/grails-zookeeper-plugin/README.markdown

 }
 </code></pre>

+### Configuration

+To use the ZooKeeper helper with your own ZooKeeper servers, you need to specify a valid ZooKeeper URL in your Config.groovy:

+<pre><code>zooKeeper.defaultUrl = "localhost:2181"
+zooKeeper.timeout = 20000
+</code></pre>

+### Documentation

-Until GitHub pages can actually update stuff like it's supposed to, you can checkout the generated JavaDoc for the helper class here:
+Until the docs appear on GitHub pages, you can checkout the generated JavaDoc for the helper class here:

 [http://github.com/jbrisbin/grails-zookeeper-plugin/tree/gh-pages](http://github.com/jbrisbin/grails-zookeeper-plugin/tree/gh-pages)